 This programme helps empower Māori and Pacific students to do well in their academic study.
 Mentors offer their free time to provide support, academic guidance and be a friend to other students.
 The role requires one hour a week/fortnight, for a year.
 These roles are Victoria Plus and VILP approved (for international students only).

 This programme supports all Māori and Pacific students studying law by providing additional tutorials, mentoring support and study skills sessions.
 Being a mentor involves meeting with one or two students on a casual basis, usually once a week for an hour.
 Mentors are recruited at the beginning of each trimester.
 These roles are approved for Victoria Plus and VILP.

 Phone +64-4-463 6305 for more information.

 Peer writers are usually postgraduates who provide individual assistance to develop and advance student academic writing skills.
 They are proficient in grammar, style, structure and referencing styles, can listen to student concerns and provide constructive suggestions.
 This is a paid position and training is provided.
 Postgraduates are recruited in February each year.
-Peer writers work up to eight hours per week during Trimesters One and Two.
+Peer writers work up to eight hours per week during Trimesters 1 and 2.
 Peer writers are Victoria Plus approved.

 Te Rōpū Āwhina is an on-campus whānau for Māori and Pasifika students enrolled in degrees or majors in the Faculties of Science, Engineering, Architecture and Design.
 Their kaupapa is to produce scientists, technologists, engineers, architects and designers to contribute to Māori and Pacific community development and leadership.